Canonical Rough Path over Tempered Fractional Brownian Motion: Existence, Construction, and Applications: Consequences and Applications

-\begin{remark} The threshold $H=1/2$ separates the ``smooth'' regime where classical calculus suffices from the ``rough'' regime where the L\'evy area is essential.
-The threshold $H=1/4$ is the limit of the rough path construction itself.
-Our framework therefore provides a unified treatment for the whole range $H>1/4$. \end{remark}
+\begin{remark} The threshold $H=1/2$ separates the smooth regime (classical calculus suffices) from the rough regime (the L\'evy area is essential).
+The threshold $H=1/4$ is the limit of the rough path construction itself. \end{remark}